Unleash/unleash/docs/user_guide/strategy-constraints.md

 ## Constrain on custom context fields

 It is also possible to constrain a activation strategy configuration on custom context fields.
 A common use case is a multi-tenant service where you want to control roll-out on a tenant identifier.
-This enable you to decide which customer should get access to your new feature.
+This allows you to decide which customer should get access to your new feature.

 ![Custom constraints](../assets/custom-constraints.png)